h-akston/h-akston.github.io/_portfolio/portfolio-2.md

 As seen in Table 1, the random agent predictably gets a low normalized score.Basic prompting gives a better result, but it is still only slightly above 15% of the maximum score that is potentially achievable within the environment.
 Finally, the two ReAct agents score much higher than simple agents, and two steps yield a noticeable better average score than 1 step, especially considering that breaking the ReAct process into two steps does not lead to a significant increase in tokens spent.

 The 2-step ReAct agent based on GPT-4o-mini achieves a score that is approximately 17% lower than a score achieved by a similar agent based on GPT-4 (Zhuo and Murata, 2024).
-Considering that the GPT-4o-mini is very substantially cheaper, there may be situations where a 17% drop in reasoning abilities would be acceptable in exchange for very significant savings.
+Considering that the GPT-4o-mini is substantially cheaper, there may be situations where a 17% drop in reasoning abilities would be acceptable in exchange for very significant savings.

 <br/><img src='/images/react-results.png'>